saasbook/hw-rails-intro/docs/part_2.md

 ActiveRecord relation of movies whose rating matches (case-insensitively) anything in that array.
-To do its job, this method can make use of `Movie.where`, which has various options to help you restrict the database query.  **Hint:** read the [documentation](https://api.rubyonrails.org/v4.2) about `ActiveRecord::Base` (on the docs page, click the flippy triangle next to the class name `ActiveRecord` and find the interior class `Base`) for examples of how to use `where` to do queries like this.
+To do its job, this method can make use of `Movie.where`, which has various options to help you restrict the database query.

+**Hint 1:** read the [documentation](https://api.rubyonrails.org/v4.2) about
+`ActiveRecord::Base` (on the docs page, click the flippy triangle next to the class name `ActiveRecord` and find the interior class `Base`) for examples of how to use `where` to do queries like this.
+Note that a clause of the form `where('attribute' => value_list)`, if `value_list` is an array or collection containing `v1,v2,v3,` etc., will be translated to the SQL constraint `WHERE attribute IN (v1,v2,v3)`, etc.  (This is different from what happens if `value_list` is a scalar, in which case a SQL equality check is generated.)

+**Hint 2:** To make matching case-insensitive, since ratings in the database are stored as uppercase, consider forcing the list of ratings passed to `Movie.with_ratings` to be all uppercase.
+You may find the `String#upcase` method useful, as well as `map`.

 ### IMPORTANT for grading purposes